How to Get The Most Out of Pinterest Analytics

 - and a few others helpful insights

-2) If you’re using Tailwind to schedule pins, you have additional (and super helpful) metrics too.
+2) If you’re using Tailwind for your Pinterest marketing, you have additional (and super helpful) metrics too.

 Weekly profile performance including…